suvetharani/CyberIntern_task3/README.md

 > Screenshots of the scan interface, summary, and critical vulnerabilities can be found in the `/screenshots` directory.

 ---

 ## ✅ Conclusion

 The vulnerability scan successfully identified multiple security risks on the system.
-A separate target was also scanned to further understand real-world vulnerabilities.
-The findings highlighted the importance of regular scanning and timely software updates in maintaining system security.
+A separate external IP (`123.123.123.123`) was also scanned to explore additional real-world vulnerabilities.
+The results emphasize the importance of regular vulnerability scanning and keeping systems updated to maintain strong security.

 ---

 ## 🔐 Disclaimer

 This project was conducted for **educational purposes only** on personal and authorized systems.
 Unauthorized scanning or exploitation of systems is illegal and unethical.